Skip to Content

 Step 2: Using a sharp knife, you’ll want to attack the tips of the leaves first.
 Slowly trim the leaf tips back to the height that you want.

-Step 3: Attack the branches once you’ve got the leaves to your desired height.
+Step 3: Attack the branches once the leaves reach your desired height.
 Trimming back the branches will ultimately affect the size of the plant so that new shoots can fill in empty spaces.

 Step 4: Water your plant again.
 Thoroughly saturate it until the top six inches of soil is damp.